|

 This also requires some degree of "intelligence"

-on your part to determine who the
+on your part to determine who the best prospects are for your business.

 Start by determining who is a perfect candidate